videojs/videojs-overlay/README.md

 #### `attachToControlBar`

-__Type:__ `Boolean`
+__Type:__ `Boolean`, `String`
 __Default:__ `false`

 _This setting can be overridden by being set on individual overlay objects._

-If set to true, bottom aligned overlays will adjust positioning when the control bar minimizes.
+If set to `true` or a `string` value, bottom aligned overlays will adjust positioning when the control bar minimizes.
 This has no effect on overlays that are not aligned to bottom, bottom-left, or bottom-right.
 For use with the default control bar, it may not work for custom control bars.

+The value of `string` must be the name of a ControlBar component.

+Bottom aligned overlays will be inserted before the specified component.
+Otherwise, bottom aligned overlays are inserted before the first child component of the ControlBar.
+All other overlays are inserted before the ControlBar component.

 #### `class`